+The Department of Psychological and Brain Sciences encourages and supports underrepresented groups.
 As a program, we are committed to attracting and retaining students from diverse racial, ethnic, and personal backgrounds.
 Members of underrepresented groups are particularly encouraged to apply.

 - The university has several graduate fellowships for students with diverse backgrounds, and several students in our department have been awarded these highly competitive fellowships.